tomhealy1/project/README.md

 <p></p>
 <p>We have an accuracy of nearly 90%, not too bad at all.</p>

-<p>It is worth noting that another model may have yeilded better results or we could have tune this model
+<p>It is worth noting that another model may have yielded better results or we could have tuned this model to increase accuracy.

 Next we will use a confusion matrix to understand the number of correctly label model outputs and incorrectly labelled instances.